 - Folding Shovel for burying waste and digging trenches

-- Folding Saw for silently making firewood and shelters
+- Folding Saw for silently making firewood, uses less energy than a hatchet

-- Pocket Bellows Collapsible Fire Stoker lets you blow any fire into a roaring blaze
+- Collapsible Fire Stoker lets you blow any fire into a roaring blaze

 - Butane Fuel Refill to keep your lighters burning for months